Rutgers Scarlet Knights football: Recognized players

 An array of different players from the 1980s led Rutgers to match-ups against teams such as Penn State, Michigan State, Alabama, and more.
-During that time, Deron Cherry, a standout safety for Rutgers, was an honorable AP All-American in 1980, followed by his teammate quarterback Ed McMichael.
+During that time, Deron Cherry, a standout safety for Rutgers, was an honorable AP All-American in 1980, followed by his teammate Ed McMichael.

 Other standouts included Jim Dumont Sr. and Tyronne Stowe, who holds the all-time record of 533 tackles.
 In the late 1980s, Scott Erney was an Honorable AP All-American mention, leading the team to key victories in 1988 over Michigan State and Penn State.
-Wide receiver Eric Young, who later went on to play baseball in the MLB, was another Honorable AP All-American mention.
+Wide receiver Eric Young, who later went on to play baseball in the MLB, He was also another Honorable AP All-American mention.